 When a person with mental health problems experiences that he/she can talk about his/her condition at work without being stigmatised, ridiculed or devalued, he/she starts feeling safe at work.
 And even if 1 person feels safer at work you have improved the overall Safety in your company.
 And now let’s say in a company with 100 employees you have just improved the Safety of at least 20 employees.

-To sum it all up in Tip Nr 1 Accept mental health conditions of your staff members without judgment.
+To sum it all up in Tip Number 1 Accept mental health conditions of your staff members without judgement.